 Here are some details and links regarding the historical background and the story behind the story of The Doomsday Mask.
-You can also learn more about the inspiration for the story on YouTube.
+You can also learn more about the inspiration for the story on Pinterest and YouTube.

 Part of the story in The Doomsday Mask takes place in Berlin during the chaos at the end of the Second World War.
 Large parts of the city were destroyed and the army recruited anyone strong enough to hold a weapon in the waning days of the war, including children.

 Art treasures and other valuables were looted by the Nazis from across Europe during the course of the war and as the Allies closed in, some of these were buried, but also hidden in mine shafts, tunnels and even at the bottom of lakes, both for safekeeping and to retrieve once the fighting was over.
 One treasure horde discovered by US troops in a mine contained thousands of bags of gold, silver, and valuable coins worth over $500 million, along with jewelry and priceless works of art.
 Some of these were located in the alpine regions of southern Germany where the Allies feared the Nazis might make a final stand lasting for years.
 You can learn more about the so-called National Redoubt here.
 This site covers some details of Nazi Treasure of World War II.

 The Legend of Atlantis